lucasscharenbroch/personal-site/content/blog/punching-through-the-board.md

 The same challenges (and advice) apply to these metaphorical boards.

 [^extend]: If you want to get really detailed on the analogy, you can view the different varieties of challenges as boards of different material and thickness, in a variety of locations (calling for different techniques).
-For example, making a trivial change to documentation might be a centimeter-thick sliver of wood that can be sliced like butter by a downward knife-hand strike, while finding the cause of a seg-fault might be more like breaking a cinder block with a flying back-piercing kick.
+For example, making a trivial change to documentation might be a centimeter-thick sliver of wood that can be sliced like butter by a downward knife-hand strike (your typical "karate-chop"), while finding the cause of a seg-fault might be more like breaking a cinder block with a flying back-piercing kick.
 And that wicked interview problem you're supposed to white-board in 30 minutes is like trying to break a stone pillar with a high-flat finger-tip thrust.

 In the same way that it's easy to lose momentum as the fist approaches the board, it's easy to lose motivation as a problem (or commit, or project, or milestone) nears its solution (or immediately after)[^reason].